Did you use to love Subway oatmeal raisin cookies before you turned vegan or plant-based?

 - [If all the trays of cookies can not be baked at the same time, then the cookies will be fine on the baking tray while the others bake.]

 - Fan ovens tend to bake faster so check your cookies after 10 minutes.
-My electric oven took 11 minutes for the cookies to bake.
+Our electric oven took 11 minutes for the cookies to bake.
 If a crispier cookie is preferred leave the cookies to bake for an extra minute or two.

 - Leave the cookies to firm up on the baking tray for at least 15 minutes before removing to cool on a wire rack.